 My background in programming began with writing iOS apps in Objective-C at the age of 13.
-Since 2015, I’ve been writing most of my code in the Swift programming language, and have contributed to the compiler in order to help port it to Windows.
+Since 2015, I’ve been writing most of my code in the Swift programming language, and have contributed to the compiler.
 I also have significant experience with C, C++, Java, C#, and Python.
 The promise of languages like Swift and Rust excites me, and I’m looking forward to seeing the industry move away from C and C++.

-Over the course of my University studies, I’ve worked in conjunction with Joseph Bennett to develop a cross-platform game engine in Swift.
+For the past few years, I’ve worked in conjunction with Joseph Bennett to develop a cross-platform game engine in Swift (components of which can be found on my GitHub).
 This has been a great opportunity to learn about a wide range of topics, including engine architecture, data-oriented design, different graphics APIs, various rendering techniques, allocator management, SIMD programming, and more.
-We hope to use this engine to release a game in the near future.

 - Master of Science in Computer Graphics with Distinction (Victoria University of Wellington, 2019): Interactive Generation of Path-Traced Lightmaps

 - Victoria Masters by Thesis Scholarship (2018)

 - Bachelor of Science, majoring in Computer Science and minoring in Media Design (A+ average) (Victoria University of Wellington, 2016).